ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

-<p>If you’re choosing to dual-boot, choose “Install Ubuntu alongside Windows Boot Manager” when prompted for where to install, and ensure that at least 8GB of space is allocated.
+<p>If you’re choosing to dual-boot, choose “Install Ubuntu alongside existing operating system” when prompted for where to install, and ensure that at least 8GB of space is allocated.
 Otherwise, you can choose to replace the existing Windows OS at this stage.</p>